neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 	``findActiveByAccountIdentifierAndAuthenticationProviderName()``
 	for this task.

-.. [#] As a convention you have to prefix at least your package's namespace to avoid ambiguity.
+.. [#] By convention the privilege target identifier is to be prefixed with the respective package key to avoid ambiguity.